Gerbal242/FitFinder/README.md

 ## Acknowledgements

-- Original authorization logic adapted from work by Dilan Nair and Joseph Hummel.
+- Original authorization logic adapted from work by Dilan Nair and Professor Joseph Hummel.
-- Special thanks to contributors and community members for their feedback during development.
+- Special thanks to the course CS 310 at Northwestern University for introducing me to the world of AWS